 There are many ways to put a face on history.

-During its five-day African-American Heritage Festival, the Charlotte Museum of History engaged four local creatives — Makayla Binter, Abel Jackson, Kalin Devone and Ricky Singh — to paint images of four noteworthy Charlotteans of color.
+During its five-day African-American Heritage Festival, the Charlotte Museum of History engaged Charlotte Is Creative to assemble four local creatives — Makayla Binter, Abel Jackson, Kalin Devone and Ricky Singh — to paint images of four noteworthy Charlotteans of color.

 “We believe it’s important that everyone in our community can see themselves represented in Charlotte’s story,” said Adria Focht, president and CEO of the museum. “[The Path of Portraits] helps us honor and bring to life the stories of some of Charlotte’s most notable and influential Black leaders over the years.”